piermafrost/GEOCLIM5_sulf/README.md

 "dynamic" version of DynSoil) simply because of the vertical discretization.

 ###### After compilation
-* Oxygen cycle acceleration: O2 is the species with the longest residence time (~10 Myr).
+* Oxygen cycle acceleration: O2 has a residence time of ~8 Myr, so it requires around 20 Myr to reach equilibrium.
 An acceleration coefficient can be tuned in 'config/cond_p20.dat'.
-Setting it to 100 is enough to bring it down to Carbon residence time.
+Setting it to 100 is enough to bring the equilibration time down to Carbon residence time.
 An excessively value will cause the model to crash.
+* Sulfur cycle acceleration: Similarly to oxygen, an acceleration coefficient can be tuned in 'config/cond_p20.dat' to reduce the time needed for sulfur cycle to reach equilibrium (the residence time of sulfur is ~30 Myr).
+100 is a good value.
 * Asynchronous coupling with continental weathering: The standard time-step for continental weathering is 25 years, and the model spends a significant amount of time on the continental computation, especially at high resolution (1° or less) and when coupled to DynSoil.
 Increasing that time step to 250 years, or 1000 years will hasten the run, only degrading the quality of the transient evolution.
 If it is too high, however, it can increase the model time needed to reach the steady-state.

+#### Fixed CO2 run
+...

+#### Run with locked geochemical cycles
+...

+## Further information

-#### Calibration run
+#### Calibration procedure
 To be fully consistent, the model should be recalibrated for each new set of boundary conditions.
 The current calibration is done with ERA5 reanalysis fields for temperature and runoff, SRTM slope, and Hartmann et al. 2013 lithology mask, all at a resolution of 0.5°.
+A second calibration is available for the GFDL boundary conditions.
 The climate fields of a General Circulation Model will inevitably differ from ERA5 fields, and differ from one GCM to another, yielding many unique geochemical steady-states.
 The spatial resolution may also affect the steady-state.